Skip to Content

 Recognizing water damage early on can save your floor and wallet.
 Signs of water damage on hardwood floors include dark spots, cupping, buckling, and bulging.

-Meanwhile, laminate floors show signs through swelling, warping, and discoloration.
-Regular floor check-ups are recommended especially in areas prone to frequent water spills.
+Meanwhile, laminate floors show signs of swelling, warping, and discoloration.
+Regular floor check-ups are recommended, especially in areas prone to frequent water spills.

 • Initial Steps for Restoration

 Once water damage is identified, swift action is crucial.
-The initial step in drying a wooden floor after a water leak is gathering the necessary materials, such as a wet vacuum, mops, trowels, and a floor brush.
+After a water leak, the initial step in drying a wooden floor is gathering the necessary materials, such as a wet vacuum, mops, trowels, and a floor brush.
 Begin by removing all floor coverings, such as rugs and carpets, to allow the floor to dry properly.

 • Water Extraction Process